Markusjsommer/TD2/notes.md

 # todo
 [x] make alternative starts have M for complete ORFs (this is what is biologically correct), not 5' prime tho [x] implement the tsv file gene map thing
-[ ] report both 5' partial and complete ORF if they both exist
+[x] report both 5' partial and complete ORF if they both exist [x] consider complete ORFs only by default

 # Links